mcfrith/last-genotype/README.md

 as described
 [here](https://github.com/mcfrith/last-rna/blob/master/last-long-reads.md).

-It's somewhat recommended to make one modification to these alignment
-recipes: add `-j4` to the `lastal` options.  `-j4` does not change the alignments, but it adds information about the reliability of each aligned column (and makes `lastal` slower).
+It's recommended to make one modification to these alignment recipes: add `-j4` to the `lastal` options.  `-j4` does not change the alignments, but it adds information about the reliability of each aligned column, which makes `last-genotype` more accurate.
+Unfortunately, it makes `lastal` slower: therefore, for whole large genome (e.g. human) data it's recommended to align with repeat-masking.

 In any case, you should get a file with substitution rates (e.g. `myseq.par`), and a file of alignments (e.g. `myseq.maf`).
 Now, run `last-genotype` like this:

-    last-genotype -b1 myseq.par myseq.maf > out.txt
+    last-genotype -B1 myseq.par myseq.maf > out.txt

-The `-b1` option tells it to require substitution evidence from both strands.
+The `-B1` option makes it only output genotypes that are supported on both strands.
 (Omit this if e.g. your reads are from RNA forward strands only.)

 The input files may be compressed in gzip (.gz) format.
-You can also pipe in the alignments, for example:
+You can also pipe in the alignments:

+    ... | last-genotype -B1 myseq.par > out.txt

+## Less-strict usage

+The preceding usage only outputs high-confidence genotypes.
+Sometimes, `last-genotype` has high confidence that there is some substitution but low confidence about the exact genotype.
+The following usage outputs such sites too:

-    bzcat myseq.maf.bz2 | last-genotype -b1 myseq.par > out.txt
+    last-genotype -M0 -b1 myseq.par myseq.maf > out.txt

+The `-b1` makes it require substitution evidence from both strands.
+(Omit this if e.g. your reads are from RNA forward strands only.)

 ## Output format